FelixOakz/felixoakz/readME.md

   <a href="https://www.linkedin.com/in/felixoakz/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

-- 👨‍💻 I'm currently creating some Web Aplications to add to my portfolio while I'm constantly learning new tools or maturing the ones I already use.
+- 👨‍💻 I'm currently creating some Web Aplications to add to my portfolio while I'm constantly learning new tools or more probably: Maturing the ones I already use and see a point in using right now.

-- I would say as of right now "I am": 30% Python, 15% HTML, 10% Javascript, 5% CSS and the rest some tools like Flask, Bootstrap, SQL, React, etc.
+- I would say as of right now "I am": 30% Python, 15% HTML, 5% Javascript, 5% CSS and the rest some other tools like Jinja, Flask, Bootstrap, SQL, etc.

 - 📝 I'll soon write articles on [https://dev.to/felixoakz](https://dev.to/felixoakz)